Sahil-Pattni/Market-Basket-Analysis-with-Graph-Theory/README.md

-# Fourth Year Dissertation
+# Market Basket Analysis with Graph Theory
 This is my fourth year dissertation repository.
-The goal of this paper is to further research the field of Market Basket Research (MBA), with the use of Minimum Spanning Trees.
+The goal of this paper is to introduce the Clustered-Graph Rule Generation (CGRG) algorithm, which extracts multi-class association rules from a transactional database by leveraging the use of Minimum Spanning Trees and Markov Clustering.
 ### Paper
 The pdf and the .tex files can be found under the `LaTeX` folder.